imprithwishghosh/github-certification-guide/study-guides/gh-foundations.md

 <dd>SECURITY: gives instructions on how to report a security vulnerability in your project.</dd>
 <dd>SUPPORT: lets people know about ways to get help with your project.</dd>
 <dd>LICENSE: </dd>
+<dd>CODEOWNERS: use a CODEOWNERS file to define ***individuals*** or ***teams*** that are responsible for code in a repository.
+Code owners are automatically requested for review when someone opens a pull request that modifies code that they own.
+To use a CODEOWNERS file, create a new file called CODEOWNERS in the .github/, root, or docs/ directory.</dd>

 <dt>Explain basic repository navigation</dt>
 <dd></dd>